matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

     value: baseCost,
   });

-  // Waiting until the L1 tx is complete. await changeTx.wait();
+  // Waiting until the L1 transaction is complete. await changeTx.wait();

   // Getting the TransactionResponse object for the L2 transaction corresponding to the